Part of Applied System Dynamics - Communication & prediction

 As long as these rules stay invisible, communication seems “just difficult.”

-When the rule becomes visible, choice becomes possible.
+When the rule or route becomes visible, more choice space can appear.

 Activation

-Activation determines how much response space is available.
+Activation determines how much choice space is available.

 When activation is low, you can listen, slow down, check and choose more easily.